reverbrain/grape/README.md

  * `chunk-max-size` (int) - specifies how many entries will contain single chunk in the queue (default value: 10000)

 #### Deployment
-Deployment process of the queue follows [TODO: general scheme]() for cocaine applications.
+Deployment process of the queue follows [general process](http://doc.reverbrain.com/stub:cocaine-app-deployment-process) for cocaine applications.
 For launching the queue user needs three files:

  * `queue` application file (which is an executable)
  * `queue.conf` config file (which is also a manifest file)